JayJadav/Digole-LCD-Display/README.md

 ![FritzingPCB](https://raw.githubusercontent.com/jacobladan/Digole-LCD-Display/master/documentation/Fritzing%20PCB%20V2.png)

 To construct the PCB, the prototype lab located at Humber College was used.
 However, any third party production facility may be used, as the files are universally accepted as an industry standard.
 The two images below show the PCB constructed from both the top and bottom.
 A 6 pin header has been soldered to the top of the PCB to connect to the LCD and a 40 pin header has been soldered to the bottom to connect to the GPIO pins on the Pi.
+Additionally, the vias (holes connecting top and bottom) have been connected by soldering a small piece of conductor through them.

 #### PCB - Top
 ![PCBTop](https://raw.githubusercontent.com/jacobladan/Digole-LCD-Display/master/documentation/PCB%20Front%20-%20Finished.png)